Climb Elbrus With Alpine Ascents

-With more than 20 years of experience on Elbrus and nearly 100% summit success, Alpine Ascents’ expertise in logistics and guides makes for an unsurpassed program.
+With nearly 30 years of experience on Elbrus and just shy of a 100% summit success rate, Alpine Ascents’ expertise in logistics and guides makes for an unsurpassed program.
 This has been an Alpine Ascents classic trip since the early 90’s.
-While travel to Russia can be cumbersome with many logistical hurdles, we take great care to pre-plan the small details, giving you and our expert guides (Vern Tejas is scheduled to lead our 2017 climbs) an excellent chance to reach the summit of Europe’s highest peaks.
+While travel to Russia can be cumbersome with many logistical hurdles, we take great care to preplan the small details, personal choices giving you and our expert guides (Ben Jones or Vern Tejas & Carole Tejas who are scheduled to lead our 2020 climbs) an excellent chance to reach the summit of Europe’s highest peaks.

-Take a look at our cybercast to view past years and some of the delights of this trip.
+Take a look at our Cybercast to view past years and some of the delights of this trip.

-- 2016: Led by Vern and Carole Tejas we saw 96% success between the two teams.
+- 2016: Led by Vern and Carole Tejas, we saw 96% success between the two teams.

 - 2015: Nearly 90% success with Vern and Carole Tejas leading our teams.